How to grow cucumbers in a greenhouse: tips & advantages

 • Space-saving method of growing vertically

-• Controllable temperature by shading and damping down
+• Controllable lighting and temperature by shading and damping down

 • Pest control by introducing beneficial insects

-Cucumbers do not have to be grown in a greenhouse, as they can also thrive when grown outdoors in a sunny and sheltered location.
-By growing outdoor cucumber varieties, they can be grown either directly in the ground, in pots or even in raised beds.
+Cucumbers do not have to be grown in a greenhouse, as you can successfully grow cucumbers in a raised bed in a sunny and sheltered location.
+Furthermore, if you are short of growing space you can even grow cucumbers in pots.

 The best cucumber varieties for greenhouses